-With the high cost of college these days, many young people are thinking about skipping the degree (and the loans) to go to a trade school or even head straight into the workforce.
+With the high college cost these days, many young people think about skipping the degree and the loans to go to a trade school or even head straight into the workforce.
 But what are your options for work if you haven’t got a high school diploma?
 Are there any good, career-worthy jobs out there?

 In general, college graduates have a lot more earning potential than those with a high school diploma, who earn about $37,024 per year.
 Even accounting for the student loan debt, most college graduates come out ahead over time in overall earnings.
 But that doesn’t mean that you have to have a bachelor’s or even an associate’s degree to earn a good living.